solarwinds/appoptics-apm-node/CONTRIBUTING.md

 1. `docker exec -it ao_main_1 /bin/bash` - get a command prompt in the container
 2. `cd appoptics` - change to the appoptics directory
 3. `npm install` - to install the package and dependencies
-4. `source env.sh docker` - to setup the java-collector (beta note: the "docker" arg needs to be updated)
+4. `source env.sh docker-java` - to setup the java-collector (beta note: the "docker" arg needs to be updated)
 5. `source env.sh add-bin` - to add the node_module executables to the path
 5. run tests using `npm test` or `gulp.js test[:unit|probes|probe:${module}]`